The Bankrate promise

 Strong long-term performance

 Meanwhile, index funds and ETFs provide more consistent performance that wins in the long run.
 The S&P 500, for example, has historically returned about 10 percent per year, on average.
+This makes broadly diversified index funds and ETFs solid long-term investments.

 Key differences between ETFs and index funds